-- Our website is the most visited among the homebuilders in Brazil (according to alexa.com ranking), with a total of 2.6 million visits per month.
-In this same period, our 150 attendants attended an average 2,9 thousand people in a daily basis through our online chat, whatsapp and email.
-Our web sales channel is a great success, representing around 30% of our contracted sales this year. - With an active and relevant participation in social networks, we have the biggest fanpage of the real estate segment of Brazil (according to Socialbakers), with over 2.8 million fans on Facebook, more than 300,000 followers on Twitter and about 21 million views of our Youtube videos. - We continuously conduct market research regarding the profile of our customers and maintain updated databases with the demographics, income profile, age and other details of our customers.
+• Our website is the most visited among the homebuilders in Brazil (according to alexa.com ranking), with a total of 3.9 million visits per month.
+In this same period, our attendants attended an average 4.4 thousand people in a daily basis through our online chat, registrations, messages, Facebook Messenger and Whatsapp.
+Our web sales channel is a great success, representing around 30% of our contracted sales this year.

+- With an active and relevant participation in social networks, we have the biggest fanpage of the real estate segment of Brazil (according to Socialbakers), with over 3.4 million fans on Facebook, more than 300,000 followers on Twitter and about 46 million views of our Youtube videos. - We continuously conduct market research regarding the profile of our customers and maintain updated databases with the demographics, income profile, age and other details of our customers.
 We use this database for identifying land, developing our products and implementing our sales strategy. - Direct marketing.
 Our direct marketing team manages a database of potential customers and directly markets our products to such customers through telemarketing, mail, e-marketing and corporate marketing.
-In addition to generating business, this department assists in our planning by identifying the socio-economic and cultural profiles of our customers, as well as their preferences.

-- Relationship sales.
+In addition to generating business, this department assists in our planning by identifying the socio-economic and cultural profiles of our customers, as well as their preferences. - Relationship sales.
 We conduct campaigns to benefit customers who recommend new buyers, and give even a discount for the buyer.
-These campaigns give us a very satisfactory return. - Innovative nationwide marketing campaigns.
+These campaigns give us a very satisfactory return and today 5.5% of our sales, on average, are realized throught a recommendation. - Innovative nationwide marketing campaigns.
 Given the geographic scope of our operations, that is highly standardized, we are able to adopt innovative nationwide marketing strategies, which results in lower publicity costs per unit. - Sports advertising.
 Since 1996 we have promoted our brand through sports advertising.
 Until 2004, we sponsored the Minas Tênis Clube women's volleyball team, which helped bring national attention to our "MRV" brand.
 From 2004 to the end of 2007, we sponsored the Clube Atlético soccer team, and in 2008 we began to sponsor the Vasco da Gama soccer team.
-In 2012 we sponsored Bruno Senna and a major F1 team, besides two great national soccer teams, Sport Clube Recife and again Clube Atlético Mineiro.
+In 2012 we sponsored Bruno Senna and a major F1 team, besides two great national soccer teams, Sport Clube Recife and Clube Atlético Mineiro.
 The Company prioritizes supporting teams with great identification in the areas where it operates.
-Currently we sponsor Atletico Mineiro, Esporte Bahia, Comercial Esporte Clube, Novo Operário Futebol Clube, Santa Cruz Futebol Clube and tennis players Bruno Soares.
+Currently we sponsor Atletico Mineiro, Flamengo, Esporte Bahia, , Santa Cruz Futebol Clube, América de Teófilo Otoni, Vôlei Brasil Kirim e Taubaté, besides the swimmer Luana Obino, the MMA fighter Kenya Miranda and the tennis players Bruno Soares.